-The treatment of AML in older patients is a challenge.
+Treating AML in older adults is a challenge.
 Genetic abnormalities in the leukemia cells occur much more frequently in older patients than they do in younger patients.
-This makes the disease more resistant to standard chemotherapy in older patients than it is in younger patients.
-Also, as people age, they can have more difficulty tolerating more intense cancer treatments.
-Older patients are also more likely to have comorbidities (other medical problems), including diabetes, high blood pressure, high cholesterol levels, and heart disease.
+This makes the disease more resistant to standard chemotherapy.
+Also, as people age, they may have more difficulty tolerating more intense cancer treatments.
+Older patients are also more likely to have comorbidities (other medical problems), including diabetes, high blood pressure, high cholesterol levels and heart disease.
 They may also have a history of stroke or lung disease.
 These comorbidities can limit treatment options.
 Many older patients are not offered standard treatment options with intensive chemotherapy because they are considered unlikely to survive the rigors of this treatment.
 In some cases, intensive chemotherapy can actually shorten their lives.

 There are, however, treatments for patients of all ages.
 Remission is still possible with lower-intensity treatments.
+These treatments may prolong survival and improve quality of life.

-The choice of therapy for older patients with AML also depends on the specific genetic profile of the leukemia cells; a patient's genetic profile is also the best way to predict how the disease will respond to chemotherapy as some specific genetic mutations may lead to poorer outcomes.
+The choice of therapy for older adults with AML also depends on the specific genetic profile of the leukemia cells; a patient's genetic profile is also the best way to predict how the disease will respond to chemotherapy as some specific genetic mutations may lead to poorer outcomes.
 In addition, consideration needs to be given to whether patients have available support from friends and family during treatment.
 You should discuss your treatment goals with your doctor.
 The doctor should explain the risks and benefits of your different treatment options and also provide realistic expectations about the likely results of each of them.

-Older patients who are physically fit and have no serious health problems may benefit from intensive treatment (See Therapy for Patients Younger Than 60 Years of Age and "Fit" Patients Aged 60 Years and Older on page 25).
-Fit older patients may even be candidates for reduced-intensity allogeneic transplantation (See Reduced-Intensity Stem Cell Transplantation on page 24 for more information).
+Older patients who are physically fit and have no serious health problems may benefit from intensive treatment (See Therapy for Patients Younger Than 60 Years of Age and "Fit" Patients Aged 60 Years and Older on page 22).
+Fit older patients may even be candidates for reduced-intensity allogeneic transplantation (See Reduced-Intensity Allogeneic Stem Cell Transplantation on page 27).

 Not all patients can tolerate intensive therapies or even want them.
 Patients whose comorbidities and performance status make them poor candidates for intensive chemotherapy may still be able to participate in clinical trials.
-Or they may benefit from lower-intensity therapies which may relieve symptoms, improve quality of life and potentially extend survival.
+Clinical trials, whenever available, remain the best option for the treatment of AML.